josband/java-chess/PLAN.md

 - To coordinate/tile
 - *Later* maybe check move

+**Board Manager**
+- Needs the board itself
+- Reference to the Kings
+- Needs to be able to check the moves
+- Needs to be able to tell "Is this Tile attacked?"
+  - Can hash all the moves in the enemy move list to a tile
+  - In check if there is a move hashed to the tile
+    - Can also be useful for checking if a tile is safe when moving
+  - For pins:
+    - Have a testMove(Move) method that will execute a move temporarily to obtain the new postion and then check all views from the King to see if it is now under attack
+      - could make more efficient by finding a way to find if it is even possible to be pinned

 **Aliances**

 This will just be an enum so not much functionality for this but should be noted